amat-mi/amat-osmtools-docker/README.md

 WARNING!
 The destionation file will be overwritten if already present!

-# Advanced commands
+# Running commands

-The following commands can be executed by opening a shell.
+The run time container commands can be executed by opening a shell.

-Open up a terminal window and execute the following command:
+Open up a terminal window and execute the following script:

 * Linux => ./shell.sh ENV-FILE-NAME
 * Windows => shell.bat ENV-FILE-NAME

-This command opens up a shell into the container where advanced commands may be executed.
+This script opens up a shell into the container where run time commands may be executed.

-Or they can be executed directly through the "run" command.
+Or they can be executed directly using the __run__ script.

-Open up a terminal window and execute the following command:
+Open up a terminal window and execute the following script:

 * Linux => ./run.sh ENV-FILE-NAME COMMAND-NAME ARGS
 * Windows => run.bat ENV-FILE-NAME COMMAND-NAME ARGS

-This command runs the specified command __inside__ the container.
+This script runs the specified run time command "COMMAND-NAME" __inside__ the container.

+# Run time commands

+These commands are run __inside__ the container, either by opening a shell into it and then running them, or by using the __run__ script, as already described.

+Note that run time commands, unless specified, does NOT take any command line arguments, because all relevant parameters are already set by means of the env file specified while opening the container shell (__shell__ script), or running them (__run__ script).

 ## database_create.sh